-When it comes to the idea of doing pull-ups, a lot of people are stuck thinking back to their high school days when they couldn’t do even one.
+When it comes to the idea of doing pull-ups, a lot of people think back to their high school days when they couldn’t do even one.

-The physical fitness testing attempted to show how out of shape and weak we are.
-And it worked!
-Even though I was an athlete for years leading up to it I could never get my chin over the bar, even when cheating it wouldn’t happen.
+Physical fitness testing shows how out of shape and weak we are.
+And it works!
+Even though I was an athlete for years leading up to it, I could never get my chin over the bar; it wouldn’t happen even when cheating.

 And I’m not the only one!

 I know dozens of people, men, and women, that couldn’t do a single one growing up.